eslint/eslint/docs/rules/newline-before-return.md

 ## Rule Details

-This rule aims to increase code clarity by requiring a blank line before `return` statements, except when the `return` is alone inside a statement group (such as an if statement).
+This rule requires an empty line before `return` statements to increase code clarity, except when the `return` is alone inside a statement group (such as an if statement).
 In the latter case, the `return` statement does not need to be delineated by virtue of it being alone.
+Comments are ignored and do not count as empty lines.

-When this rule is on, the following patterns are considered problems:
+Examples of **incorrect** code for this rule:

 ```js
 /*eslint newline-before-return: "error"*/